Poorly-conceived circus collapses under the weight of its own contradictions…

 One would assume that Shunock is channeling the first film’s “Dallas” (loosely based on real-life Vegas resident London Steele of Kings of Hustler).
 That calculating club owner, as portrayed by Matthew McConaughey, would make the perfect campy host for a rowdy night out.
 Alas, after a few raunchy jokes about desert-dried vaginas and such, Shunock disappears entirely (a cardboard standee of him is brought out during final bows…I’m not kidding).

-Next, a quartet enters the performance space, clad as your typical fantasy-hero types: cowboy, fireman, police officer, etc. A woman is coaxed onstage from the audience.
+Next, a troupe of dancers enters the performance space, clad as your typical fantasy-hero types: cowboy, fireman, police officer, etc. A woman is coaxed onstage from the audience.
 It turns out that she is a plant…and subsequently the REAL emcee of the show.
 This abrasively-voiced harpy chides these characters for being misogynistic and cliched.
 But isn’t that what the movies were about?

 What attracted audiences to the films were Channing and his hot Hollywood pals gyrating around in various states of undress, not the plot line.
 Complaints of “too much story” were even addressed in the sequel, wherein dance numbers and skin quotient were amped up.

 Tatum and his production company, Iron Horse Entertainment, decided…after reading message boards…fans were demanding “more dancing and less story”.
 “Look, at the end of the day, it’s a stripper movie,” he says.
 Hence the extended dance sequences, with catchy tunes and screaming women in the background.
 The Straits Times, 7/8/15

 The cast of Magic Mike Live begs you to buy into their nonsense…